crypto-org-chain/chain-docs/docs/getting-started/README.md

 please refer to our [testnet documentation](./thaler-testnet).
 :::

-By following this tutorial, you can compile and run latest version of Crypto.com Chain from scratch.
+By following this tutorial, you can compile and run the latest version of Crypto.com Chain from scratch.
 With supported hardware, you can run the chain locally within a cup of coffee ☕.
-However, this document aims to provide you a step-by-step guide to run Crypto.com Chain locally and not a guide for production usage.
+However, this document aims to provide you with a step-by-step guide to run Crypto.com Chain locally and not a guide for production usage.

 ## Pre-requisites

-Because we utilize the technology of `Intel® Software Guard Extensions (Intel® SGX)` for [payment data confidentiality](./transaction-privacy.md#motivation ), the pre-requisites are a little more strict than the other chains' setup.
+Because we utilize the technology of `Intel® Software Guard Extensions (Intel® SGX)` for [payment data confidentiality](./transaction-privacy.md#motivation), the pre-requisites are a little more strict than the other chains' setup.
 A special type of hardware is needed and the reference of [SGX-hardware](https://github.com/ayeks/SGX-hardware) could help you identify if your current hardware supports `Intel® SGX` or not.